-Level Three training encompasses the supervised practical section of BUSS training.
-For participants in teams, this level of training is best utilised by several members of the same team learning, so as to support each other’s skills in assessment, program design, evaluation and report-writing.
-There will be opportunities within Level Three training to reinforce and expand on relevant themes from Level One and Level Two trainings.
+This is the supervised practicum part of the training.
+For teams, it’s usually helpful to have more than one person train at the same time, so they can support each other as they build their skills in assessment, designing programmes, evaluation and report writing.
+There will be opportunities within the Level Three training to follow up on relevant themes from Level One and Level Two trainings.

-Supervision will be both individual- and group-based and paced according to the needs of participants.
-Those who demonstrate, through their clinical work, excellent assessment, intervention, reassessment and communication skills will become BUSS-accredited practitioners if they continue to work in this way.
-Participants will need to have assessed four different children of various ages, as well as receive supervision from a BUSS-accredited supervisor, in order to attain this status.
-BUSS accreditation is a premier way to demonstrate competence and reliability as a BUSS practitioner.
+Supervision will be both individual and group based and paced according to the needs of participants.
+Participants who demonstrate, through their clinical work, report writing and reflection as well as their competence in assessment, intervention and reassessment using the BUSS model with at least four different children / families with children of various ages between 4 and 18, will become BUSS accredited practitioners if they continue to work in this way and have supervision with a BUSS accredited supervisor.
+BUSS accreditation is a way to demonstrate competence and reliability as a BUSS practitioner.
 It is anticipated that this part of the training will take about a year to complete, but this can vary for individuals and organisations.

 By the end of the training, participants will be able to demonstrate competency in:-

-This can vary according to the needs of individuals and organisation, but will typically comprise individual or small group supervision sessions at which practitioners will present recordings and write-ups of their work.
-BUSS-accredited supervisors will monitor the participants and provide feedback to the practical work submitted.
-To ensure that the highest standard of training is received, a close working relationship with practitioners will be integral to this tier of training.
+This can vary according to the needs of individuals and organisation, but will typically comprise individual or small group supervision sessions at which practitioners will present recordings and write ups of their work.
+These will have been submitted to the supervisor prior to the supervision session and the supervisor will provide written feedback to the supervisee.
+An important part of Level Two and Three BUSS training is hearing about the work of fellow practitioners.

 This course is not suitable for participants wishing to develop skills in sensory integration therapy with children who have sensory processing disorders.

 If you would like to search for anything on our website, please type here and click ‘search’